Best Personal Finance Tools for Self-Employed Workers 2026

 - Zero-based budgeting framework built for variable income

-- Real-time sync across all devices (mobile app is genuinely good)
+- Real-time sync across all devices (mobile app is surprisingly solid)

 - Goal tracking for tax savings, emergency funds, business expenses